CompassionateLove Blog: Displaying compassion for those who struggle with mental illness (c)2017 Nancy Virden, Always the Fight Ministry

 Our thinking processes are thrown into a blender sometimes when we face a mental health crisis.
 Stigma, myths, uncertainty, mixed messages, and our own lack of knowledge has us in a spin.
 One person feels he wants to be alone but wonders, it can’t be healthy to be in bed so often, can it?
 Another resents people who clearly do not understand yet try to help.
 Shame over the inability to snap out of it plagues many of us.

 Confronted with Depression, either our own or a loved one’s, we do not always understand the symptoms.
 Depression can seem like excessive tiredness, physical pains, or apathy.
-Symptoms of depression or bipolar depression can include dissociation and hallucinations which are difficult to interpret from reality.
+Symptoms of depression or bipolar depression can once in awhile include dissociation and hallucinations which are difficult to interpret from reality.
 When is it time to stop fighting this without professional help?

 There are clues.
 A brief series on this blog will try to cover most.
 Keep in mind, not every person will show the same symptoms or intensity of symptoms.
 These clues are meant as guides, not diagnostic tools.